sunshine-tech/VietnamProvinces/README.rst

 They are made as ``Enum``, so that library user can take advantage of auto-complete feature of IDE/code editors in development.
 It prevents mistake due to typing wrong variable.

-The Ward Enum has two variants, ``WardEnum`` and ``WardDEnum``.
-The first variant has member name in form of numeric ward code (``W_28912``).
+The Ward Enum has two variants:

+- ``WardEnum``: Has member name in form of numeric ward code (``W_28912``).
 It helps look up a ward by its code (which is a most-seen use case).

-The second variant (with ``D`` meaning "descriptive") has more readable member name, to help the application code easier to reason about.
+- ``WardDEnum``: Has more readable member name (``D`` means "descriptive"), to help the application code easier to reason about.
+For example, looking at ``WardDEnum.BT_PHAN_RI_CUA_22972``, the programmer can guess that this ward is "Phan Rí Cửa", of "Bình Thuận" province.

-The ``WardEnum`` has many records (10767 at the time of wring, February 2020) and may not be needed in some applications, so I move it to separate module, to avoid loading automatically to application.
+Because the ``WardEnum`` has many records (10767 at the time of wring, February 2020) and may not be needed in some applications, I move it to separate module, to avoid loading automatically to application.

 Member of these enums, the ``Province``, ``District`` and ``Ward`` data types all are immutable.